 The Sam Roberts Centre for Unresolved Nuisance and Tension

-Whether I mildly inconvenienced you, challenged your thinking, disappeared for three working days, overanalysed something simple, or made the atmosphere unnecessarily intense by asking follow-up questions, this platform exists to support your recovery journey.
+Whether I mildly inconvenienced you, challenged your thinking, disappeared for three working days, overanalysed something, or made the atmosphere unnecessarily intense by holding the silence for a very long time, this platform exists to support your recovery journey.

 Welcome

-Over the years, it has become increasingly clear that my behaviour, communication style, opinions, timing, sarcasm, and occasional insistence on competence have caused varying degrees of frustration across both professional and civilian settings.
+Over the years it has become clear that my behaviour, timing, sarcasm, and competence insistence may have caused frustration.

-Every complaint submitted through this portal contributes to a growing body of evidence suggesting that I, Sam Roberts, am, at minimum, occasionally exhausting.
+Every complaint contributes to evidence that I am, at minimum, occasionally exhausting.

 Non-Professional Complaints

-This section exists for complaints involving: delayed replies, unexplained disappearances, excessive overthinking, strong opinions delivered with suspicious confidence, accidentally argumentative conversations, or transforming a simple topic into an unnecessarily detailed analysis.
+This section exists for complaints involving delayed replies, failure to answer the phone after your 5th ring, strong opinions or instructions delivered with suspicious confidence, accidentally argumentative conversations, or transforming a simple topic into an unnecessarily detailed analysis.

-Additional accepted categories include: emotionally detached problem-solving, overcomplicating holidays, correcting factual or grammatical inaccuracies nobody cared about, and bringing “big picture thinking” into situations where absolutely nobody requested it.
+Additional accepted categories include emotionally detached problem-solving, overcomplicating holidays, and correcting factual or grammatical inaccuracies nobody cared about.

 Professional & Workplace Complaints